 Additionally, granular access controls can provide temporary access for a limited amount of time.
 For example, a contract employee could be given credentials that are set to time out at the end of their contract.
 Alternately, a sales person traveling abroad may be given credentials to log in from another country for the length of the trip.

 As mentioned above, passwords have become insufficient protection from internal and external breaches.
 The key to system infiltration comes down to credentials.
 Once someone has the necessary credentials to access a system and use privileged commands, the damage can be catastrophic.
 The more employees with these high-level credentials, the higher the risk is that someone could get full access to the system, even with a simple phishing attack.
 Even when considering password vaulting technologies, a single password is still all that prevents someone from getting through the door.
 The flexibility of granular access control ensures there are multiple ways to prevent someone from having complete access.

 Risks of malicious insider attacks are also mitigated through granular access control.
 Organizations that provide full credentials to every employee make it incredibly difficult to track what employees are doing, making it possible to provide an insider with an open window to private data for months without the threat of detection.

 Attempting to control privileges like this manually would take numerous additional employees, who would still be unable to make updates and adjust rules in real time.
-Identity and access management solutions, like Powertech Identity & Access Manager (BoKS), allows IT teams to efficiently protect your organization’s data.
+Privileged access management solutions, like Core Privileged Access Manager (BoKS), allow IT teams to efficiently protect your organization’s data.
 You can restrict privileges so that no one employee has full control of your system, yet still give users the credentials they need to get their work done.

 Privileged Access Management (PAM) solutions can help your organization benefit from granular access controls.
 Watch Core Privileged Access Manager (BoKS) in action to learn more.